 Use the nasal drops prior to feeding so your baby can still breathe through their nose.
 Don’t use the nasal drops more frequently than every 3 to 4 hours.

 When administering the drops, follow some basic safety precautions:

 - Make sure your hands and all the equipment are clean.
-Always wash your hands thoroughly before and after application to limit the transmission of germs.
-Your eyedropper and aspirator bulb should be sterilized after each use, as well.
+Always wash your hands thoroughly before and after application to limit germ transmission.
+You should sterilize your eyedropper and aspirator bulb after each use.

 - If your child begins to cough, allow them to sit up.